-The following are the Governing Board-approved achievement levels for students participating in the 1994, 2001, 2006, 2010, and 2014 NAEP U.S. history assessment in grades 4, 8, and 12.
-Due to limited funding, the Governing Board decided to conduct the assessment at only grade 8 for 2014.
-Within each grade, it is assumed that every higher achievement level incorporates and builds on the preceding levels.
+The following are the Governing Board-approved achievement levels for students participating in the 1994, 2001, 2006, 2010, 2014, and 2018 NAEP U.S. history assessments.
+Due to limited funding, the Governing Board decided to conduct the assessment at only grade 8 for 2014 and 2018.
+In previous assessment years, the U.S. history assessment was administered at grades 4, 8, and

+12. Within each grade, it is assumed that every higher achievement level incorporates and builds on the preceding levels.

 Note that the levels suggested for fourth grade are based on the assumption that most students will not have had a formal course in U.S. history.
-Note: Depending on the nature of the framework changes, we will review the descriptions of the achievement levels.
-However, the specific changes to the framework should not affect the more general descriptions of achievement levels.

-Basic - Fourth-grade students performing at the Basic level should be able to identify and describe a few of the most familiar people, places, events, ideas, and documents in American history.
+Basic-Fourth-grade students performing at the Basic level should be able to identify and describe a few of the most familiar people, places, events, ideas, and documents in American history.
 They should be able to explain the reasons for celebrating most national holidays, have some familiarity with the geography of their own state and the United States, and be able to express in writing a few ideas about a familiar theme in American history.